vitto/a-pollo/README.md

 - Add regex to prevent unexpected hexo permalink url on posts only
 - Add missing sourcemap for js files
+- Add node and bower logo libs on homepage
 - Change fonts to ttf format only
 - Update package.json